PrairieLearn/PrairieLearn/docs/course.md

 | `name`    | Brief name for the module.
 Shorter is better.    |
 | `heading` | Longer title for the module, displayed to users. |

-The sorting method for the assessment page is configured at the course instance level.
-In the same PrairieLearn course, some course instances may sort assessments by `"Module"`, and some others may sort assessments by `"Set"`.
+The organization of the assessment page is configured at the course instance level.
+In the same PrairieLearn course, some course instances may group assessments by `"Module"`, and some others may group assessments by `"Set"`.
 See [Course Instance](courseInstance.md#assessment-page-organization) for more details.

 ## Topics